syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 {
   IApplication application = excelEngine.Excel;
   application.DefaultVersion = ExcelVersion.Xlsx;
-  IWorkbook workbook = application.Workbooks.Open("InputTemplate.xlsx", ExcelOpenType.Automatic);
+  IWorkbook workbook = application.Workbooks.Open("CommentsTemplate.xlsx", ExcelOpenType.Automatic);
   IWorksheet worksheet = workbook.Worksheets[0];

-  //Add threaded comment
+  //Add Threaded Comment
-  IThreadedComment threadedComment = worksheet.Range["A1"].AddThreadedComment("Hello world", "User");

-  //Add reply to the threaded comment threadedComment.AddReply("Sample text");

-  //Add reply with text and creation time
-  DateTime dateTime = new DateTime(2020, 11, 22, 2, 22, 23);
-  threadedComment.AddReply("Text", dateTime);

-  //Add reply with text, author
-  threadedComment.AddReply("Text", "User");

-  //Add reply with text, author and creation time threadedComment.AddReply("Text", "User", dateTime);

-  //Access the reply threaded comment threadedComment.Replies[0].Text = "Modified text";
+  IThreadedComment threadedComment = worksheet.Range["H16"].AddThreadedComment("What is the reason for the higher total amount of \"desk\"  in the west region?", "User1", DateTime.Now);

+  //Add Reply to the threaded comement threadedComment.AddReply("The unit cost of desk is higher compared to other items in the west region.
+As a result, the total amount is elevated.", "User2", DateTime.Now);
+  threadedComment.AddReply("Additionally, Wilson sold 31 desks in the west region, which is also a contributing factor to the increased total amount.", "User3", DateTime.Now);

   //Saving the workbook
   workbook.SaveAs("Output.xlsx");